Fulab-SIAT/cell_fate_2022/README.md

 #### A deterministic quasi-potential landscape

-The function used for calculating the quasi-potential landscape is defined in `toggle_dynamic.py`, and the sample codes are provided in `Toggle_quasilandscape.py`.
+The function used for calculating the quasi-potential landscape is defined in `toggle_dynamic.py`.

 #### A probability potential landscape